 - Our shoebox is made from 100% recycled and recyclable materials

-- Clothing hangtags are made from 30% recycled and recyclable materials
+- Clothing hangtags are made from 30% recycled materials

 - Removed shoe stuffing from most footwear styles

-- Optimise shoebox dimensions, to allow 15% more shoeboxes to be shipped per shipping container
+- Optimised shoebox dimensions, allowing 15% more shoeboxes to be shipped per shipping container

 Our material policies guide our materials selection and ensure they consider both environmental and social impacts across the manufacturing supply chain — and that they meet local and international standards:

-Cotton: Brooks does not accept any cotton that originates from Turkmenistan, due to severe human rights concerns.
+Cotton: Brooks does not accept any cotton originating from regions with human rights concerns.
 Brooks has a zero-tolerance policy for forced labour throughout the entire supply chain, which is defined in our Supplier Code of Conduct.

 Recycled polyester/nylon: All recycled polymer fibres used in Brooks product must be sourced from Global Recycled Standard (GRS) or Recycled Claim Standard (RCS) sources to ensure source and traceability.